Academic Catalog

 PTBS 50000 Documentation for Physical Therapy (NLA)

-Introduction to written documentation of physical therapy services using the APTA Patient/Client Management Model and the International Classification of Functioning, Disability and Health Model.
+Introduces written documentation of physical therapy services using the American Physical Therapy Association's Patient/Client Management Model and the International Classification of Functioning, Disability and Health Model.
 Topics include written documentation of initial examinations, progress notes, and discharges; legal guidelines; medical terminology; and electronic health record.
 (U,Y)

 1 Credit